-In 1846, Stephen Lee, a former professor of mathematics at the College of Charleston, opened a school for boys along the Swannanoa River near Asheville.
+In 1844, Stephen Lee, a former professor of mathematics at the College of Charleston, opened a classical preparatory school for boys along the Swannanoa River near Asheville.
 The academy remained opened until 1879 and was highly regarded in the region for its academic rigor.
 Many of the pupils were the scions of distinguished South Carolina families.
-The identity of the individual teachers is unclear; however, Lee himself taught mathematics and literature.
+Lee, himself, taught mathematics and literature.
 Aside from studying the traditional subjects, students were expected to work on the school farm each day and they were likewise taught about farming and caring for livestock.
 The school also conducted military exercises.

 Original Date Cast:

-Lee was born on June 7, 1801 to Judge Thomas and Kezia Lee of Charleston, South Carolina.
+Lee was born on June 7, 1801, to Judge Thomas and Kezia Lee of Charleston, South Carolina.
 In 1819 he entered the United States Military Academy at West Point.
 He resigned two years later despite being ranked fifth in his class at the time.
-The exact reason for his resignation is unknown, as are his whereabouts from 1821 to 1825.
-In 1826, Lee entered the College of Charleston, where he graduated in 1828.
+In 1826, Lee entered the College of Charleston and he graduated in 1828.
 After studying law with his father, Lee opened a legal practice in Charleston.
-Family tradition states that he left the profession after successfully defending a man on charges of murder whom he fully believed to be innocent.
-After the man’s acquittal the accused confessed to Lee that he was indeed guilty.

 After the war, Lee resumed teaching, and in 1869 began farming “bright yellow” leaf tobacco.
 Prior to the war Lee had married his first cousin, Caroline Lee, with whom he had fifteen children.
-After Caroline’s death in 1856, Lee married Sara Rosanne Patton Morrison, with whom he had one more child.
-Nine of Lee’s sons fought alongside him in the Civil War.
-Four of them died, and another lost an arm.
-Lee himself died of heart failure on August 2, 1879, and was buried in Riverside Cemetery.
+After Caroline’s death in 1856, Lee married Sara Rosanne Patton Morrison, with whom he had one child.
+Nine of Lee’s sons fought in the Civil War.
+Lee died of heart failure on August 2, 1879, and was buried in Riverside Cemetery.
 With its founder and main benefactor dead, Lee’s school closed its doors shortly thereafter.

 Weymouth T. Jordan, ed., North Carolina Troops, 1861-1865, VI (1977)